 This really is a classic recipe and I put it together just as I learned to make it way back in time; just like we had it when I was growing up in Iowa in the 1960s.
 I always understood it to have roots in Germany, although Wikipedia (sometimes ya gotta take them with a grain of salt) said it’s an Anglo American concoction.
 One thing they did get right was that ham salad is served on the Eastern Seaboard, throughout the South and in the Midwest, where I grew up.

 Most ham salads are minced or ground ham (the food processor does a great job) with a little minced onion and celery, bound with mayo.
-I think it’s the classic spices of mustard and allspice that make the salad, and most Ham Salads have pickle relish, usually Sweet pickle.
+I think it’s the classic spices of mustard and clove that make the salad, and most Ham Salads have pickle relish, usually Sweet pickle.
 It’s a strange combo, especially if you didn’t grow up with it, but so absolutely divine.
-A lot of people confuse Ham Salad with (see my recipe) Deviled Ham (maybe Wikipedia did) and though both are made from Ham and both are spreads, they really are two different animals.
+A lot of people confuse Ham Salad with Deviled Ham (see my recipe) and maybe Wikipedia did.
+Though both are made from Ham and both are spreads, they really are two different animals.

 Serve your Ham Salad in sandwiches, lettuce cups or in the summer, fill a tomato.
 If you want to serve as appetizers, you can go with crackers or on toasts.
 For a lower-carb alternative, stuff a few veggies with it, especially mini bells.
 And if ya wanna go really old school, ya gotta go with stuffed celery sticks!